aarron-lee/legion-go-tricks/README.md

 - make sure to be on the latest nobara for all the bugfixes
 - controller is more buggy in desktop mode for desktop-related usage, steam input doesn't work. should still work fine for gaming
-  - nested desktop is completely fine
+  - nested desktop is also broken due to KDE 6

 ### User-reported bugs (needs verification)

 - microphone might not work on bazzite
   - requires verification
 - certain Decky plugins require `deck` as your username
-  - deck username fixes Animation changer plugin and mangopeel plugins
+  - deck username fixes animation changer plugin and mangopeel plugins
 - nobaraOS v39
-  - game mode global FSR is not working
+  - game mode global FSR is not working in Nobara

 # Which Linux Distro should I Install?